dsiganos/nano-workspace/README.md

 make get_ledger
 make force_ledger
 ```
+More details about ledger management can be found [here](https://docs.nano.org/running-a-node/ledger-management/#downloaded-ledger-files).

 # RPC
 The nano node runs an HTTP server on http://[::1]:7076 and listens for incoming requests.